drush-ops/drush/README.md

        ```

      Stats are usually logged locally and sent whenever log file exceeds 50Kb.
-     Alternatively, one may disable automatic sending and instead use usage-view
+     Alternatively, one may disable automatic sending and instead use
-     and usage-send commands to more carefully send data.
+     `usage-show` and `usage-send` commands to more carefully send data.

 ADDITIONAL CONFIGURATIONS FOR MAMP:
 -----------------------------------